jklegseth/toggleText/README.md

 **toggleClass**: A CSS class to be assigned to the element when in toggled state.
 This can be a hook for determining state in the callback or elsewhere in your code.

 **force**: Expects *default* or *toggle*.
-This option is used to ignore the default behavior of the plugin (toggling) to set an element(s) to a specific state, *default* being default text, *toggle* being default.
+This option is used to ignore the default behavior of the plugin (toggling) to set an element(s) to a specific state, *default* being default text, *toggle* being toggle text.
 The reason for this option is sometimes you need to toggle a bunch of elements to a specific state, such as "Expand" or "Collapse."
 See *Using the force option* below for an example.

 **callback**: A callback function can be supplied as the only or as the second argument: